 U.K. Reaches Draft Brexit Deal With EU — But It May Be A Tough Sell

 With just months to go before the U.K. leaves the European Union, the two governments have agreed on a draft of what exactly that withdrawal will look like.
-The British prime minister's office announced the tentative agreement Tuesday without offering further details about the deal hashed out with EU negotiators in Brussels.
+The British prime minister's office announced the tentative agreement Tuesday without offering details about the deal hashed out with EU negotiators in Brussels.

-Those official details will likely surface only after members of the U.K. Cabinet are consulted.
+The specifics will likely surface only after members of the U.K. Cabinet are consulted.
 Any agreement requires the approval of Parliament as well as all 27 remaining EU member states.

 "Cabinet will meet at 2 pm tomorrow [local time] to consider the draft agreement the negotiating teams have reached in Brussels, and to decide on next steps," a spokesperson for No. 10 Downing Street told NPR on Tuesday.
 "Cabinet Ministers have been invited to read documentation ahead of that meeting."

 The agreement marks a crucial milestone in the fraught Brexit negotiations, which have followed a rocky path since the U.K.'s 2016 vote to leave the European Union.
 But the draft does not tie a bow on the talks — far from it, in fact.
-The tentative agreement covers only how the U.K. will leave the EU, and does not deal with their future relationship.
+The tentative agreement covers only how the U.K. will leave the EU and does not deal with the future relationship between the two.

 Now that Prime Minister Theresa May has a possible deal with Brussels, a more daunting task awaits her: persuading Parliament to back the deal.
 Dozens of lawmakers — many from May's own Conservative Party — have already outright rejected other potential agreements.